discord-tickets/bot/README.md

 <!-- omit in toc -->
-# ⚠️ Please download from [releases](https://github.com/eartharoid/DiscordTickets/releases) or [v2 branch](https://github.com/eartharoid/DiscordTickets/tree/v2) - master branch is currently a work in progress
+# ⚠️ The code on the master branch is for v3 which is not ready.
+Please go to the [v2 branch](https://github.com/eartharoid/DiscordTickets/tree/v2) for the current version of the code and [documentation](https://github.com/eartharoid/DiscordTickets/wiki)

 The following information is about v3.
-Please read the README file on the v2 branch for information that is about the current version.
+Please read the README file on the [v2 branch](https://github.com/eartharoid/DiscordTickets/tree/v2) for information that is about the current version.

 <hr><br><br>
 <!-- new readme content -->